holdmydata/HMD-Storefront/readme.md

 ### Introduction

-The HMD-Storefront project is a web-based storefront application built using modern technologies such as React, Redux, and Node.js.
+The HMD-Storefront project is a web-based storefront application built using modern technologies such as React, Neo4J, and Node.js.
 The goal is to provide to small businesses a free/open/locally connected platform to sell their products and services, gather data and insights, and connect with their customers just as well as the big guys.

 ### Features